 Lenders are thriving on bitcoin’s bust by aiding both fanatics and shorts

-AS A growing number of cryptocurrency ventures struggle for funding, cut staff or shut down, all is well in one small corner of the industry: lending.
+[PORTLAND] As a growing number of cryptocurrency ventures struggle for funding, cut staff or shut down, all is well in one small corner of the industry: lending.

-Creditors focusing on the crypto arena say they are finding strong demand from borrowers who don't want to sell their virtual coins at depressed prices, as well as from big investors eager to borrow coins for short selling.
+Creditors focusing on the crypto arena say they're finding strong demand from borrowers who don't want to sell their virtual coins at depressed prices, as well as from big investors eager to borrow coins for short selling.
 It's putting lenders on both sides of bitcoin's bust: Helping believers pay their bills while awaiting a rebound, and also enabling bets by people who think the drop has further to go.

 BlockFi says its revenues and customer base have grown 10-fold since June, when Michael Novogratz's Galaxy Digital Ventures invested US$52.5 million.
-Aave, which owns online crypto-lending marketplace ETHLend, just opened an office in London, plans to enter the United States soon and is nearing profitability.
+Aave, which owns online crypto-lending marketplace ETHLend, just opened an office in London, plans to enter the US soon and is nearing profitability.
 And Salt Lending, which already employs 80 people, said it's hiring more every month as its revenue ticks higher.